 Deputy Prime Minister Bekir Bozdağ on Saturday condemned German Foreign Minister Sigmar Gabriel for what he deemed were disrespectful statements regarding President Recep Tayyip Erdoğan.

 Speaking to reporters in central Turkey's Yozgat province, Bozdağ said the comments pronounced by the German official were "disrespectful and insolent."

-Erdoğan on Friday called on Turkish-origin German citizens not to vote for Chancellor Angela Merkel's Christian Democrats, Martin Schulz's Social Democrat Party (SDP) or the Green Party for their "anti-Turkey stance."
+Erdoğan on Friday called on Turkish-origin German citizens not to vote for Chancellor Angela Merkel's Christian Democrats, Martin Schulz's Social Democratic Party (SPD) or the Green Party for their "anti-Turkey stance."